-Sports betting across the United States became a possibility when the U.S. Supreme Court, ruling on a lawsuit filed by New Jersey, overturned the Professional and Amateur Sports Protection Act of 1992 in May 2018.
+Sports betting across the United States became a possibility when the U.S. Supreme Court, ruling on a lawsuit filed by New Jersey, overturned the Professional and Amateur Sports Protection Act (PASPA) in May 2018.

-The law originally was enacted to define the legal status of betting nationwide, outlawing the practice in all but a few states — Oregon, Delaware, and Montana — that had established sports lotteries, and Nevada, which had full-fledged sports betting.
+The 1992 law was originally enacted to define the legal status of betting nationwide, outlawing the practice in all but a few states — Oregon, Delaware, and Montana — that had established sports lotteries, and Nevada, which had full-fledged sports betting.

-When the high court ruled in favor of the Garden State’s challenge in May 2018 it made it possible for states to approve and implement sports wagering.
+When the high court ruled in favor of the Garden State’s challenge in 2018, it gave the green light to all other states to approve and implement sports wagering.

-Key highlights of Tennessee’s sports betting laws include:
+Key highlights (and lowlights) of Tennessee’s sports betting laws include:

 - No retail sports betting allowed

-- Gross gaming revenue will be taxed at 20 percent.
+- Gross gaming revenue will be taxed at 20%

 - Betting allowed on professional leagues and NCAA sporting events